versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 ## See current requests

-Now, to see a list of Requests currently in the public instance, you can of course use the V1 Requester app, but you can also use the VersionOne Data API that we now all know and love from this and previous articles, and which you will, of course, be using from code anyway.
+Now, to see a list of Requests currently in the public instance, you can of course use the [V1 Requester App](http://eval.versionone.net/platformtest/v1requestor/index.html) but you can also use the VersionOne Data API that we now all know and love from this and previous articles, and which you will, of course, be using *from code anyway*!

 To manually browse the results, go here: